ZupIT/nimbus-docs/compose/auto-deserialization.md

 This is a very powerful tool because it lets the developer concentrate in the business logic instead of dealing with deserialization.

+## Summary
+- [`@AutoDeserialize`](#automatic-deserialization): can be used on components (composable functions), action handlers and operations.
+It tells the
+Nimbus Processor to create a version of the function that accepts the raw data from the backend (JSON) and calls the original function with the desired types.
+- [`@Deserialize`](#custom-deserializers): can be used on functions to create a custom deserializer for types that are not supported by the Nimbus
+Processor or types that you want a different strategy than the default.
+- [`@Ignore`](#ignoring-a-parameter): can be used on parameters in order to inform Nimbus Processor to ignore them.
+- [`@Root`](#the-root-facilitator): can be used on parameters in order to inform Nimbus Processor not to consider them as keys and continue to deserialize the same level of the map.
+- [`@Alias`](#renaming-a-property): can be used on parameters in order to inform Nimbus Processor that they have another name in the backend.
+- [`DeserializationContext`](#the-deserializationcontext): this type can be used on a parameter to tell Nimbus Processor to inject the current deserialization context.

 ## Supported types for deserialization
 When a function is annotated with `@AutoDeserialize`, all of its parameters will be read by the annotation processor.
 Nimbus can deserialize every parameter typed as: